msoucy/msoucy.me/content/seminars/barcampD/_index.md

 - Resizable
 - Length+data

-C-style arrays are also supported:
+C-style arrays are also supported

+---

 ```d
 int* p; // Same as in C